✨Double Rewards✨ Loyalty Members Earn Bonus Bed Creds Now. Log In or Sign Up.

 9. Rosemary's Baby

-Who can forget Mia Farrow’s depiction of Rosemary Woodhouse in the 1960s psychological horror film, Rosemary’s Baby?
+Who can forget Mia Farrow’s depiction of Rosemary Woodhouse in the 1960s psychological horror film, Rosemary’s Baby.
 From start to finish, the movie has an eerie feel as a pregnant Rosemary tries to determine whether or not the residents of her apartment building have evil plans for her baby.
-Costume designer Anthea Sylbert opted for a ‘60s wardrobe of sweet shift dresses and pinafore frocks that adds an unsettling contrast to the sinister plot line.
-The wardrobe from the film has inspired designers for decades, most notably Miu Miu’s Fall/Winter 2015 runway as well as Altuzarra’s collection from the same year.
+Costumer designer Anthea Sylbert opted for a ‘60s wardrobe of sweet shift dresses and pinafore frocks that add an unsettling contrast to the sinister plot line.
+The wardrobe from the film has inspired designers for decades, most notably Miu Miu’s Autumn/Winter 2015 runway as well as Altuzarra’s collection from the same year.

 10. Pearl

 Set in 1918, a young woman by the name of Pearl (played by Mia Goth), finds herself on the brink of madness.
-She decides to pursue stardom in a desperate attempt to escape the drudgery, isolation and lovelessness of life on her parents' farm, but her frustrated dreams and sexuality finds an outlet through serial murder.
+Pursuing stardom to escape the isolation and lovelessness of life on her parents' farm; her frustrated dreams find an outlet through serial murder.
+Pearl dons praire-inspired outfits designed by Malgosia Turzanska, who links the colors of Pearl's garments with the progression of her devious actions.

 Welcome to Bed Threads